 - The feasibility of the experiment

-- The creativity of the experiment and the 1-minute video
+- The creativity of the experiment

 We are not expecting fully developed experimental proposals.
 Your motivation and creativity are very important to us.